browserengineering/book/book/invalidation.md

 ::: {.print-only}

-Skipping unneeded `layout` methods should provide a noticable speed bump, with small edits now taking less than a millisecond to update layout and editing now much smoother.[^other-phases]
+Skipping unneeded `layout` methods should provide a noticable speed bump, with small layouts now taking about 7ms to update layout and editing now substantially smoother.[^other-phases]

 :::